Lleyton-Ariton/geion/README.md

-# geion
+# Geion - Genetic Feature Optimization

-A simple library that uses genetic algorithms for feature selection optimization
+A simple ttolkit that uses genetic algorithms for automated feature selection and feature optimization.